grandady/electric-vehicle/README.md

 -  Data Preparation:

-      - Data Cleaning: Clean the dataset by handling missing values, correcting data entry errors, and removing duplicates.
+      - Data Cleaning: Cleaned the dataset by handling missing values, correcting data entry errors, and removing duplicates.

-      - Data Transformation: Transform the data to ensure consistency and compatibility with analysis tools.
-This may include formatting dates, converting data types, and normalizing values.
+      - Data Transformation: Transformed the data to ensure consistency and compatibility with analysis tools.
+This includes formatting dates, converting data types, and normalizing values.

       - Data Loading: Load the cleaned and transformed data into a Microsoft SQL Server database for analysis.

 - Data Analysis:

-    - SQL Query Development: Develop SQL queries to extract key insights from the data, such as total EV counts, average electric ranges, geographical distribution, and trends over time.
+    - SQL Query Development: Developed SQL queries to extract key insights from the data, such as total EV counts, average electric ranges, geographical distribution, and trends over time.

     - Exploratory Data Analysis (EDA): Perform exploratory data analysis to uncover patterns, correlations, and anomalies in the dataset.